iltommi/qdb-documentation/source/concepts/concurrency.rst

 At the heart of many design and technology decisions of wrpme lies the desire to solve the `C10k problem <http://en.wikipedia.org/wiki/C10k_problem>`_.
 To do so, it uses a combination of asynchronous I/O, lock-free containers and parallel processing.

-As of now, the server can serve as many conccurent requests as the operating system and the underlying hardware permit.
+As of now, the server can serve as many concurrent requests as the operating system and the underlying hardware permit.

 The server will make sure that requests do not conflict with each other.
-It will spread the load on all the processing power available, if need be.
+It will spread the load on the entire processing power available, if need be.

 The server automatically adjusts its multithreading configuration to the underlying hardware.
 No user intervention is required.
 Running several servers instances on the same node is counter-productive.